There's no legal age at which you must stop driving – but you must renew your licence every 3 years after you turn 70.

 Book regular sight and hearing tests

-It’s illegal to drive if you can’t read a new-style number plate from a distance of 20 metres or an old-style number plate from 20.5 metres.
+It's illegal to drive if you cannot read a new-style number plate from a distance of 20 metres or an old-style number plate from 20.5 metres.
 If you need glasses or contact lenses to do this, you must wear them every time you drive.

 As you get older, your eyes can change without you realising.
 If you have regular eye tests your optician will be able to spot early signs of conditions such as cataracts, glaucoma and diabetes that can affect your ability to drive.

 It's also important to get your hearing checked regularly.
 You cannot stay safe in your car unless you can hear what's going on around you.